canarytrace/installer/README.md

 # Canarytrace installer
 > This installer prepare Elasticsearch and Kibana for Canarytrace use

-- For Elasticsearch and Kibana 7.x
+- For Elasticsearch and Kibana 7.x but recommended version is 7.10
 - Dockerized - the docker image tag corresponds to the version of the Elasticsearch for which it is intended
 - Install index patterns
 - Install visualizations